Waswa Balunywa

-Juma Waswa Balunywa, (born 3 December 1955) is a preeminent Ugandan economist, financier, philanthropist, and venerated academic luminary.
+Juma Waswa Balunywa (born 3 December 1955) is a Ugandan economist, financier, philanthropist, and academic.
+He was principal of Makerere University Business School from 1991 to 2023.
+He is the founder of the Waswa Balunywa Foundation under which he started the Balunywa Leadership Academy and the AKB memorial hospital in Iganga District.

-His strategic and transformative leadership has indelibly shaped the paradigms of management, entrepreneurship, and institutional governance.
-He served as Principal of Makerere University Business School from 1991-2023.

 Balunywa has been credited with spearheading the private students' scheme in Uganda that has become a model for many universities across the country and region.
 Balunywa is the founder of the Balunywa Foundation, which is based in Iganga District, whose aim is to ensure the community around Iganga has better living standards through education.
-The foundation has sponsored and helped many young people succeed in life through education and hands-on skills, including tailoring, farming, saving schemes, and computer skills.

 Balunywa built the AKB Memorial hospital in Iganga District.
-The hospital provides free health services to people in Iganga District.
-The Balunywa Leadership Academy under the Balunywa Foundation, offers life skills mentorship to young people.

 Background and education

 Balunywa was born in Kasolo Village, Bulamagi County, in Iganga District, on 3 December 1955.
 He attended Mwiri Primary School for his elementary schooling.
 He transferred to Jinja College for his O-Level education and studied at Namasagali College, for his A-Level studies.

 Balunywa holds a Bachelors of Commerce degree obtained in 1979 from the University of Delhi in India.
 He also has a Master of Business Administration, awarded by the same university in 1981.
 His Doctor of Philosophy in Entrepreneurship was awarded in 2009, by the University of Stirling, in the United Kingdom.